p4lang/p4c/targets/simple_switch_grpc/README.md

 `configure`.

-**Warning:** because the capabilities of the Thrift server overlap with those of the gRPC/P4 Runtime one (e.g. a table management API is exposed by both), there could be inconsistency issues when using both servers to write state to the switch.
-For example, if one tries to insert a table entry using Thrift, the same cannot be read using P4 Runtime.
-In general, to avoid such issues, we suggest to use the Thrift server only to read state, or to write state that is not managed by P4 Runtime.
+**Warning:** because the capabilities of the Thrift server overlap with those of the gRPC/P4Runtime one (e.g. a table management API is exposed by both), there could be inconsistency issues when using both servers to write state to the switch.
+For example, if one tries to insert a table entry using Thrift, the same cannot be read using P4Runtime.
+In general, to avoid such issues, we suggest to use the Thrift server only to read state, or to write state that is not managed by P4Runtime.

 ## FAQ